abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/overview.md

 ### `trusted_proxy_cidr`

-`trusted_proxy_cidr` is a list of subnet IPv4 or IPv6.
+`trusted_proxy_cidr` is a list of IPv4 or IPv6 CIDR subnets.
-The default value is an empty list `[]`
+The default value is an empty list (`[]`).

-If the list is not empty, read all ip addresses in the `X-Forwarded-For` http header.
-At least one ip address of the `X-Forwarded-For` must match in the `trusted_proxy_cidr` list, else a http 401 error is returned.
+When this list is not empty, the service reads all IP addresses from the `X-Forwarded-For` HTTP header.
+At least one IP address in the `X-Forwarded-For` header must match an entry in the `trusted_proxy_cidr` list; otherwise, the service returns an HTTP 401 error.

-`trusted_proxy_cidr` list prevents reverse proxy spoofing.
+The `trusted_proxy_cidr` list prevents reverse proxy IP spoofing attacks.

 ```
 trusted_proxy_cidr : [ '10.0.0.0/8', '192.168.1.0/24' ]